se701-group6/A2/.github/pull_request_template.md

 **Description**

-This PR introduces... (write a simple description of the added feature or solution to the bug)
+Wwrite a simple description of the added feature or solution to the bug.
 - you can have a bullet list with distinct bits of functionality
 - a good thing to mention here would be API calls made or DB tables accessed, etc.